fucjoh/word-search/README.md

 A simple favicon with a "W" helps identify the page in the browser tab.

 Open `index.html` in a browser, enter two words and press **Suchen**.
-If a chain exists it will be printed as a small ordered list, otherwise an error message will be shown.
+If a chain exists it will be printed as a small ordered list.
+The letter that changes from one word to the next is highlighted with a subtle background color.
+If no chain is found an error message will be shown.

 ## Tests